 Light: While they enjoy full sun in most areas, they don't like it very hot, especially during summer.
 Therefore, in warmer areas like the south, grow them in partial shade.

 Water: Keep the plants moist following columbine planting until well established.
-Then only weekly watering is necessary with exception to extended periods of drought in which they will require additional watering.
+Then only weekly watering is necessary, except for extended periods of drought in which they will require additional watering.

 Fertilizer: Provide a water-soluble fertilizer monthly.
 Regular fertilizing will help produce brighter blooms and thicker foliage.